 Should I wait for the Apple Glasses?

 You should wait for the Apple Glasses if you're interested in what the novelty that Apple may offer on the smart glasses market with this new product is.
+We obviously don't know when we'll see them just yet, so if you're willing to wait, keep in mind you may be waiting some time before you get to have one of these.

 You should not wait for the Apple Glasses if you're not interested in smart glasses.
+Also, if competing products like Meta's Ray-Ban AI glasses are enough for your current needs or interests.

 Stan, also known as Stako, is a smartphone enthusiast who loves exploring the limits of Android customization.
 His journey with mobile tech began with the Nokia 5110 and evolved with devices like the BlackBerry 9350 Curve and Samsung Galaxy A4.
 Despite his love for Android, he holds equal respect for Apple, considering the iPhone 4s as a significant milestone in mobile tech.
 Stan started his writing career early, contributing to MetalWorld, and harbors a passion for creative writing.
 Beyond smartphones, he's interested in photography, design, composition, and gaming, often preferring solo projects to hone his objective thinking.
 He's also an avid student of open-source technology and consoles, with a special fondness for the Pebble Watch, Arduboy, and Playdate.